eReefs overview

 Model grids and extents

-The models are run using a curvilinear orthogonal grid, where their total spatial extent is divided into many grid cells (a.k.a. pixels) at both 4 km and 1 km resolution; dubbed the GBR4 and GBR1 models, respectively.
+The models are run using a curvilinear orthogonal grid, where their total spatial extent is divided into many grid cells (a.k.a. pixels) of approximately 4 km and 1 km resolution; dubbed the GBR4 and GBR1 models, respectively.
 For each grid cell, the models predict values across a consistent set of reef attributes at a range of depths in the water column.

 Both the GBR1 and GBR4 models extend along the Queensland coast from Papua New Guinea to the New South Wales border, and offshore to beyond the continental slope.
 The 4 km model encompasses some of the Western Coral Sea and the Queensland Plateau, whereas the 1 km model is limited to the shelf regions.
 The boundaries of both models are shown in Figure 4 along with the grid sizes.